 Meloui, Msemmen, or Rghaif are puff pastry pancakes prepared from the same dough and are different depending on how the dough is rolled at the end of the preparation, either square (Msemen and Rghaif) or round (Meloui).

 Homemade bread is prepared with flour, salt, yeast, and water.
 Moroccans have an old tradition of cooking it outside in the traditional communal oven called ” Ferrane ” even if they have an oven in their house.

 Stuffed bread is a small bread with a simple dough (flour, salt, yeast) filled with different stuffings like minced meat, onion, vegetables, and cheese.

 Milk and Boiled eggs

 Finally, you can experience being in Morocco during RAMADAN just one month a year.
 So, if a Moroccan family invites you during this month, do not hesitate to accept the invitation.
-Then, to have more facilities in communication with all family members especially those who are not good at foreign languages, having some basics in DARIJA is a must.
-You can explore our Online Moroccan Arabic Course available on SkillShare FOR FREE for one month.
+Then, to have more facilities for communication with all family members, especially those who are not good at foreign languages, having some basics in DARIJA is a must.
+You can explore our Online DARIJA Course available on SkillShare FOR FREE for one month.

 Have you ever spent the holy month of RAMADAN or been invited to have an Iftar meal with a Moroccan family? if yes, tell us in the comments section, about your experience?